amankapoor/wordpress-css-optimization/README.md

 #### Advantage 3: public optimization knowledge and help

 The JSON configuration can be easily shared and discussed on forums, enabling to build public knowledge about the best options.
-Because the optimization configuration is independent from WordPress, the knowledge will be valid for any platform which means that if the optimization plugin becomes a success on one platform, all other platforms will get access to public optimization resources and help.
+Because the optimization configuration is independent from WordPress, the knowledge will be valid for any platform which increases the value of publicly shared optimization configuration, making it more likely to be able to receive free help.

 **This plugin is a beta release.**